polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ## Validating Addresses

-You can verify that a value is a valid `SS58` address by using the subkey `inspect command` or though the `Polkadot-JS API`.
+You can verify that a value is a valid `SS58` address by using the subkey command-line interface or though the `Polkadot.js API`.

 ### Using subkey